Skip to content

 The USCIS does not require a particular visa type for green card eligibility.
 Thus, if you're participating in a Day 1 CPT program and your employer decides to sponsor your green card application, or if your spouse is eligible to apply on your behalf, then transitioning to permanent residency can be a feasible option.

-FAQs About Day 1 CPT
+FAQs about Day 1 CPT

 What is the 150-day rule?